drupalprojects/menu/README.txt

 6. Change Folder Menu module permissions on
 Administer > User management > Permissions menu.
-7. You also can find help topics and get Folder Menu module full version on Administer > Help > Folder Menu menu.
+7. You also can find help topics and get Folder Menu module full version on Administer > Help > Folder Menu menu or visit To show more than three menus and five submenus go to Folder Menu module page on 'http://drupal.org//'.

 AUTHOR INFORMATION